hetmanskyi-cloud/AWS/README.md

 ## Prerequisites

-- Terraform v1.11+
+- Terraform v1.11+ (tested on v1.11.2)
-- AWS CLI configured with appropriate credentials
+- AWS CLI v2.x configured with appropriate credentials
 - AWS Provider v5.0+ and Random Provider v3.0+
 - AWS account with permissions to create the required resources
 - Domain name (if using HTTPS with ACM certificates)